What is a Bid Proposal?

 - Supply relevant information about your business: Note whether your business specializes in the process you're bidding for, whether you're more of a generalist, etc.

 You may want to consult an attorney with any questions.

-If you have any questions about what's right for you and your business, we can connect you with a lawyer for quick answers or a document review.
+If you have any questions about what's right for you and your business, we can connect you with a Rocket Lawyer network attorney for quick answers or a document review.

 Our quality guarantee